jakob-bagterp/browserist/docs/user-guide/xpath/cheatsheets/seo.md

 Certain XPath expressions are especially useful for search engine optimisation.

 ### Content
-Count all `<h1>` nodes to ensure that a web page has and only has one main headline Should not be 0 or larger than 1:
+Count all `<h1>` nodes to ensure that a web page has and only has one main headline.
+Should not be 0 or larger than 1:

 ```text title=""
 count(//h1)
 ```

 ### Meta Data
-Similarly, ensure that a web page has meta description:
+Similarly, ensure that a web page has meta description.
+Should not be 0 or larger than 1:

 ```text title=""
 count(//meta[@name='description'])